 Alphonso Brown was born and reared in Rantowles, South Carolina, a rural area about 12 miles South of Charleston.
 He graduated from Baptist Hill High School.
 He received a BS Degree from S. C. State University in Music and a Masters Degree from Southern Illinois University.
 Other Graduate studies in music were done at The University of SC, Charleston University, and The Citadel.

 Professional memberships and affiliations includes: SC Band Directors Association, SC Music Educators Association, National Educators Association, Former member and one of the choral director of The Choraliers Music Club Inc., Omega Psi Phi Fraternity Inc., Former violinist with The Charleston Symphony Orchestra, The American Hymn Society, and the American Guild of Organist.
 He is a member and the organist/choirmaster of Mt.
 Zion A.M.E.
 Church in Charleston.
-He directs the 5 choirs and the band at Mt.
-Zion.
-The concer t choir participates in many community events in the Southeast including being an annual participant in the Piccolo Spoleto Festival of Churches doing an all Negro Spiritual Concert.
-In addition to their annual concerts, every other year the Choir performs the Dubois’ “Seven Last Words of Christ and at Christmas for their Candlelight Service they perform several selections from Handel’s Messiah.
+The concert choir participates in many community events in the Southeast including being an annual participant in the Piccolo Spoleto Festival of Churches, doing an all Negro Spiritual Concert.
+In addition to their annual concerts, every other year the Choir performs the Dubois’ “Seven Last Words of Christ, and at Christmas for their Candlelight Service they perform several selections from Handel’s Messiah.
 He organized the Mt Zion Spiritual Singers which has been dubbed by Spoleto as their “Annual Premier Performance” for their renditions of the ol d unarranged Negro Spirituals in their production of “Camp Meeting.”
 The Spiritual Singers perform extensively over the South East at colleges, concert halls, and churches, Fortune 500 convention and the Kellogg Foundation convention.
 Several television productions which includes a documentary for the Australian Television Network, and The Porgy and Bess documentary “An American Dream.”
 They represented South Carolina at the State Capital when the Spirituals were proclaimed as the official State Songs.

 Mr. Brown is a retired Band Director from The Charleston County School District where he worked at Rivers High/Middle School for many years.
-He and his late wife, Laquines, are the proud parents of three sons: Howard, Terrence, and Joel, three daughters-in law, and presently, six grandchildren.
+He and his late wife, Laquines, are the proud parents of three sons: Howard, Terrence, and Joel, three daughters-in-law, and presently, eight grandchildren.